 You, as a developer, will use a LocationManager, which holds the LocationProvider set, to figure out which LocationProvider is right for your particular circumstance.
 You will also need the ACCESS_LOCATION permission in your application, or the various location APIs will fail due to a security violation.
-Depending on which location providers you wish to use, you may need other permissions as well, such as ACCESS_GPS, ACCESS_ASSISTED_GPS, ACCESS_CELL_ID, or, as the WeatherPlus sample requires, ACCESS_MOCK_LOCATION.
+Depending on which location providers you wish to use, you may need other permissions as well, such as ACCESS_COARSE_LOCATION or ACCESS_FINE_LOCATION.